bucs110a0spring22/ch-10-lab-laurenstiefel/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ The  enemy can move randomly around the screen.
 #### Unique Feature
- < Describe the unique feature you added >
+ A rock can move along the screen

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ I didn't have enough time to insert a photo of a rock to see it moving across the screen for the unique component

 ## REFERENCES:
- < List any outside resources used >
+ N/A

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ N/A